sieleemmanuel/MyResume/README.md

 # MyResume App
 # Description
-Hngi9 Intership task 2 challenge of developing
+Hngi9 Intership task 2 challenge.
+MyResume app build in Kotlin and Jetpack compose as mobile resume.

 # Features
-The application showcase:
+The application shows:
 - Name and title
 - Profile picture
 - About me